United Kingdom labour law: Equality

-Discrimination
+Direct discrimination

-UK and EU law divide discrimination into direct and indirect forms.
-Direct discrimination means treating a person, because of a "protected characteristic", less favourably than a comparable person who has a different type of gender, race, sexual orientation, etc. This is an objective test, so the employer's motives are irrelevant.
-Even if employers have "positive" motives, for instance to help underprivileged groups, discrimination is still unlawful in principle.
-The claimant's trait merely has to be the reason for the unfavourable treatment.
-An appropriate comparator is one who is the same in all respects except for the relevant trait, which is claimed as the ground for discrimination.
-For instance in Shamoon v Chief Constable of the Royal Ulster Constabulary a chief inspector claimed that she was dismissed because the police force was sexist, and pointed to male chief inspectors who had not been treated unfavourably.
-The House of Lords overturned a Tribunal finding of sex discrimination because colleagues had complained about how Ms Shamoon had performed appraisals, and her chosen comparators had not received complaints.
-Generally there is, however, no need to point to an actual comparator, so a claimant can allege they were treated less favourably than a hypothetical person would have been, who is the same except for the protected characteristic.
-The burden of proof is explicitly regulated so that claimants merely need to show a set of facts from which a reasonable tribunal could conclude there was discrimination, and need not show an intention to discriminate.
-Because the law aims to eliminate the mindset and culture of discrimination, it is irrelevant whether the person who was targeted was themselves a person with a protected characteristic, so that people who associate with or are perceived to possess a protected characteristic are protected too.
-In Coleman v Attridge Law a lady with a disabled child was abused by her employer for taking time off to care for the child.
+Direct discrimination is prohibited by the Equality Act 2010, and means treating a person less favourably than a comparable person, because of a "protected characteristic", such as sex, race, sexual orientation, disability or age.
+The employer's motives are irrelevant, even if it meant to help underprivileged groups.
+An appropriate comparator is one who is the same in all respects except for the characteristic.
+In Shamoon v Chief Constable of the Royal Ulster Constabulary a chief inspector claimed the police force was responsible for sex discrimination, and she pointed to male chief inspectors who had not been treated unfavourably.
+The House of Lords, controversially, overturned a Tribunal finding of sex discrimination because colleagues had complained about how Ms Shamoon had performed appraisals, and her chosen comparators had not received complaints.
+A claimant may allege they were treated less favourably than a hypothetical person would have been, and does not need to point to an actual comparator.
+If the claimant shows a set of facts from which a reasonable tribunal could conclude there was discrimination, the burden of proof is on the employer to show there was no discrimination.
+It is irrelevant whether the person who was targeted themselves has the protected characteristic.
+For example, in Coleman v Attridge Law a lady with a disabled child was abused by her employer for taking time off to care for the child.
 Even though Ms Coleman was not disabled, she could claim disability discrimination.
-And in English v Sanderson Blinds Ltd, a man who was from Brighton and went to boarding school was teased for being gay.
+Similarly, in English v Sanderson Blinds Ltd, a man who was from Brighton and went to boarding school was teased for being gay.
 Even though he was married with children, he successfully claimed discrimination on grounds of sexual orientation.
 An instruction by an employer to discriminate against customers or anyone else also violates the law.